 The Cleveland Park Historic District is an intact community integrating residences, apartment buildings and neighborhood retail shopping located on a hill overlooking the city center but separated from it by Rock Creek Park, a deep geological chasm.

-The houses were largely constructed between 1894 and 1930, overlapping with the most intense period of apartment and retail/commercial construction between 1920 and 1941.
-The district also includes two estates which predate the development of the streetcar suburb.
+The houses of the historic district were largely constructed between 1894 and 1930, overlapping with the most intense period of apartment and retail/commercial construction between 1920 and 1941.
+The district also includes two estates that predate the development of the streetcar suburb.
 Two additional estates were established after the initial phase of the suburb was completed.
 All four estates have maintained the integrity of their buildings and grounds including some of the original landscaping schemes.